 Brooke is a Research Grant Recipient whose father had sporadic CJD.
 She is fighting for a cure and wrote the article "How I learned to stop researching and live in the moment" for the Neurology Journal.
 Here is an excerpt:

 "It is hard to feel powerless to help someone you love.
 It is even harder to accept that that there is no scientific plan, no experimental therapy, and indeed no answer for a disease with such a cruel prognosis.
 My father dedicated his life to the pursuit of knowledge, becoming a leader and a mentor to many in his field.
 Then, he contracted this rare, untreatable, and ultimately fatal condition.
 Anger began to set in.
 How could science fail him like this?"

-In January 2012, Sher got the idea to compile a Family Cookbook.
-She wanted to do it for the family and to keep her mind occupied and exercised in her struggle with mental acuity.
+In January 2012, Sherry Fabian (Sher), wife of Tom Fabian, had the idea to compile a Family Cookbook.
+She wanted to do it for the family and to keep her mind occupied and exercised in her struggle with mental acuity, Tom said.
 It was the beginning of a five year process.
 She compiled family recipes, recipes from great chefs (Julia, Martha, Ina, Emeril and others), recipes from various cooking magazines that fit her taste and recipes from friends (mostly the Coven).
 She diligently tried them all and would modify them to her standards.
 Sher succumbed to CJD in February 2018.
 Her husband Tom Fabian wrote this Preface to her cookbook, detailing her progression of the disease and their 47 years and 8 month marriage.